Archit381/Archit381/README.md

 I am a **AI/ML** Enthusiast and **Full Stack Web/App Developer**.
 I have a a lot of experience in building websites and mobile apps and nonw have transitioned to learning more about machine learning.
 <br/>

-Some of my interest in AI/ML are:
-- Natural Language Processing
-- Computer Vision
+Currently a Intern at <a href="https://www.foodfuturefoundation.org/">Food Future Foundation</a>

-I would love to collaborate with on any AI/ML project that piques my interest
+I am currently exploring domains like Natural Language Processing and Computer Vision by integrating their applications in websites/apps which allows me to practise dev as well.
+I am open to collaborate with you on any AI/ML project that piques my interest

-I am also a Full Stack Developer Intern at <a href="https://www.foodfuturefoundation.org/">Food Future Foundation</a>

 <br />